othmane099/todo_app/README.md

 ## About
 My project is a simple to-do list application.
-The front end is built using React, utilizing a template link.
+The front end is built using React, utilizing the template.
 The backend is developed with Python, employing FastAPI.
 The application includes the following features:

 - Users can create multiple lists by specifying the list name.
 Each list can contain different items (tasks), with each item having a title, priority (high, medium, low, or none), and due date.